billw2/rpi-clone/README.md

 into a Pi USB port (via a USB card reader).
-I use it to maintain backups of several Pi SD cards I have and the destination backup SD cards can be a different size (smaller or larger) than the booted SD card.  rpi-clone works on Raspberry Pi disk which have a VFAT boot partition 1 and a Linux root partition 2.
+I use it to maintain backups of several Pi SD cards I have and the destination backup SD cards can be a different size (smaller or larger) than the booted SD card.  rpi-clone works on Raspberry Pi disks which have a VFAT boot partition 1 and a Linux root partition 2.
 Tested on Raspbian but should work on other distributions which have this same two partition structure.